-Jealousy is a tricky emotion.
+Being married has nothing to do with jealousy.
+Jealousy is a tricky emotion and it can caste its shadow on any relationship.
 Tricky I say because the reasons for jealousy for us men can range from being the pettiest to the most powerful.
-More often than not, men become envious towards women even if they are not married to them.
+More often than not, men become jealous of women even if they are not married to them.

 From a casual hug to a harmless smile, a friendly touch to an innocent exchange of pleasantries, to more serious issues like a brighter career and a coveted social status – any of these can turn men into green-eyed monsters.

 Here is our list of the six most common reasons why men become jealous.

 Does it happen that he gets jealous but doesn’t want a relationship?
 And you are left totally confused by his behaviour?
 Men are completely capable of this because most often they don’t know how to handle jealousy in a relationship.

 1. When men fall in love they become jealous

 Ironically, love is the most common cause of jealousy for men.
 Most men have a hard time accepting their potential partner’s interest in others and their interactions with them.